Chalkboard - v3.0.1

 <script src="https://cdn.jsdelivr.net/gh/Zushah/Chalkboard@3.0.1/dist/Chalkboard.min.js"></script>

-• plot - Plotting real and complex functions, complex numbers, vectors, matrices, and statistical graphs
+• plot - Plotting real/complex functions, differential equations, complex numbers, vectors, matrices, and statistical graphs

-• vect - Two-, three-, and four-dimensional vector and vector field operations
+• vect - Two-, three-, and four-dimensional vector and vector field functions

-There are also eight "global" commands and constants, which are:
+There are also nine "global" functions, which are:

 • APPLY - Applies a callback function in an element-wise manner on a Chalkboard object